ecelis/sally/README.md

 ## Crab settings and data sources

+In Google drive you must create a folder hierarchy like the following:

+    sally
+    ├── done
+    ├── results
+    └── uploads

 Crabs read configuration settings from a google spreadsheet...
 TODO describe spreadsheet format and columns